KIPEK-ui/OOP-SEM-PROJECT/README.md

   - Follow Java naming conventions.
   - Write clear and concise comments.
   - Avoid hardcoding values where feasible.

-### Submission
-Ensure the repository is public and includes the following:
-1. Source code.
-2. README.md file (this file).
-3. Names of the collaborators.

 ## Strathmore University Grading System
 | Average Score Range | Grade | Recommendation       |
 |---------------------|-------|----------------------|